claudiol/cyber-patriots/README.md

     TIP: Press on the Download ICON at the top of the page to download the ISO file.

 2. Install Fedora 26/27
+  * You can create a Fedora VM using VMWare Workstation, VMWare Fusion, virt-manager on Linux
-  - Nothing special.
+  * Nothing special.
 Use the ISO file since it's more familiar.
 Create a Cyber Patriot (cpatriot) user id and assign the password "cyber-patriot" to both root and the Cyber Patriot user.

 3. Make sure sshd is running on the VM.
 Login locally through the VM console as root, open a terminal and run the following commands: systemctl enable sshd